 - Level 1 core unit in the Automation and Robotics Engineering; Biomedical Engineering; Chemical Engineering; Civil Engineering; Electrical and Electronic Engineering; Environmental Engineering; Mechanical Engineering; Mining Engineering; Software Engineering major sequences

-Indicative assessments in this unit are as follows: (1) design challenge presentations; (2) team project report and presentation (including peer assessment); and (3) individual portfolio.
+Indicative assessments in this unit are as follows: (1) individual assignments; (2) team project and presentation (including peer assessment); and (3) individual portfolio (including written and video reflections).
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - S1 - Dr Hongwei An & Dr Liah Coggins, S2 - Dr Clelia Marti